- ⭐ RUFFWEAR GRIP TREX DOG BOOTS

 This seems kind of obvious but it's not always as intuitive as you'd think.
 If you are buying dog boots for frequent long term usage it's best to get something that's both durable and comfortable.
 Cheap fru fru dog shoes just aren't going to do the job!
 Have a serious look at the structure of the boots and of the material the soles are constructed from.

 Ruffwear supplies three different styles of boot.
-Which one you choose depends on your dog's activity level and activity range.
-I'll run you through the three different styles below.
+Ruffwear recommends different boots depending on activity range.
+I'll run you through the three different options below.

 Special recommendations for dogs who drag their paws